WHAT TO DO IN ICELAND IN THE SUMMER MONTHS

-The best time to visit is highly dependent upon what you want to see in Iceland.
+The best time to visit Iceland highly depends upon what you want to see in Iceland.
 Each season has its charm – you can do some activities throughout the year while some can really only be done in summer and some only in the winter.

 How to Get Around in Iceland in Summer